-After failing to be able to exchange the Thai Baht or Singapore Dollars in my wallet at the exchange, I settled for giving the exchange of some USD I always carry when I travel.
+After failing to be able to exchange the Thai Baht or Singapore Dollars in my wallet at the exchange, I settled for giving the exchange some USD I always carry when I travel.
 Perhaps the greenbacks are on the decline, but the USD is still the most exchangeable liquid currency in the world.
 And in dollarized economies such as Myanmar to Cambodia to East Timor to Nicaragua – the USD is the choice paper.

 After exchanging some USD for TL, I caught a cab to my hotel, a boutique 4 star hotel (acra) near the Blue Mosque on the European side of the city.
-Good price, great breakfast, highly recommended if you should find yourself on the European side of the Bosphorus in Istanbul.
+Good price, great breakfast, and highly recommended if you should find yourself on the European side of the Bosphorus in Istanbul.

 After I put my bags in my room, checked my email, and headed out into the city to sample the local fare.
-As you walk down the street in Istanbul, its common to witness the calling to prayer.
+As you walk down the street in Istanbul, it’s common to witness the calling to prayer.

 Men sing out prayers from the mosque towers in a way that reminds you the country has a very Muslim background – yet at the same time, there is a European feel to the place.
 The men wear leather jackets and blazers and baseball caps.
 The women wear jeans, not burqas.

 Turkey has a bright future.
-It hasn’t grown as fast, Nor has turkey adopted the Euro – and its currency, the Turkish Lira, has some interesting investment opportunities.
+It hasn’t grown as fast, nor has turkey adopted the Euro – and its currency, the Turkish Lira, has some interesting investment opportunities.

 Not too many people here speak English, at least not as many as you’d think.
-But that doesn’t mean there isn’t opportunity to be found.
+But that doesn’t mean there isn’t an opportunity to be found.

 Citizenship By Blood